 – Mostly unknown

 – The drug may amplify certain proteins in the skin that reduces sebum production

 – It may cause cell death in many cells – especially those that are at the base of causing acne.

 What are the Side Effects of Accutane?

 There are some potentially dangerous side effects.
 Close monitoring of symptoms while taking this medication is often highly recommended.
-It can be so concerning, that some family of patients may be asked not to touch the medication.
-Often this includes patients that are pregnancy, or can be pregnant.
+It can be so concerning, that some families of patients may be asked not to touch the medication.
+Often this includes patients that are pregnant or can be pregnant.

 – Severe teratogen – abnormal physiological development of fetus.
 [Causes Birth Defects]

 – Dryness of skin, lips, and mucous membranes

 – Nose Bleeds